gdepeute/dae.notes/infra.diq.md

       - Scripts look for instance in TechOps - certbot and monitor in eu-west-2

 - Elastic

   - Elastic and Metric agents are running on some EC2 instances, so if one pauses Elastic, some instances might start throwing errors...

+- GoDaddy

+  - In 1password

+- PM2 - Uploader

+  - Node process manager
+  - Runs on Sentinel box

+- EC2
+  - Some EC2 instances allow connecting with Session Manager which is easier than setting up SSH